Side chair by Duncan Phyfe and Sons (1837-1840). Metropolitan Museum of Art.

 Teapot, 1699-1700.
 Metropolitan Museum of Art.

 Charges are based on an hourly rate and not on the value of the appraised items.
-The fee for appraisals is $170 an hour plus expenses.
-There is a two hour minimum.
-A deposit of the $340 minimum is due upon the initial visit.
-Expenses may include travel over 15 minutes to and from the assignment from the office of Ms. Adams, printed and bound report copies, database searches, fees charged by experts and galleries for specialized information, and faxing.
-The fee for preparation of expert testimony and time in court is $340/hour.
+A deposit is usually due upon the initial visit.
+The remainder of the balance is due upon the client’s receipt of the appraisal report.
+Ms. Adams can provide a estimate of the amount of time that she believes it will take to examine, evaluate, document, and research the property and prepare the appraisal report, as well as related expenses.
+Expenses may include travel over 20 minutes to and from the assignment from the office of Ms. Adams, printed and bound report copies, database searches, fees charged by experts and galleries for specialized information, and faxing.
 For assignments involving air travel, please contact Ms. Adams for details.

 Faith, Hope, and Charity by Balthasar Ferdinand Moll, ca. 1739-1740.
 Metropolitan Museum of Art.